markab4/markab4.github.io/MatchUp/README.md

 - A counter displays the current number of moves the user has made
 - When a matching pair is found, that pair is kept face-up.
 - When a mismatching pair is found, that pair is returned to its face-down position
-- Once the game wins the game, the timer stops
+- Once the player wins the game, the timer stops
 - When the player wins, a congratulations modal appears, displaying:
     - a button to play again
     - how much time it took for them to win